palisade-research-ltd/infradex/README.md

     --output text > infradex-key-pair.pem
 ```

-...and then change the permissions on the fiel
+...and then change the permissions on the file

 ```shell
 chmod 400 infradex-key-pair.pem
 ```

-## Check DB
+## Connect to DB

 If `security group allows connection attemps from outside and/or from the IP where these would be run.